House in Multiple Occupation

 At the same time, product choice is shrinking with lenders revising and condensing their product ranges.
 While there are still over 4,800 products on the market, a monthly fall of 518, if continued, would represent a significant reduction in choice.4

-For those readers who are still on their lenders’ standard variable rate or are coming to the end of their fixed rate period, now is a good time to seek professional mortgage advice and let us talk you through the options available to suit your circumstances.
+For those readers who are still on their lenders’ standard variable rate or are coming to the end of their fixed rate period, now is a good time to seek professional mortgage advice and let us talk you through the options available to suit your circumstances and look at Interest rates and House prices.

 Find a Brighton Mortgage Broker here